wikimedia/vue-component-library/packages/vitepress/docs/adrs/01-adr-design-tokens.md

 #### Downsides

-* no native support for structure - one has to decode the structure form the name of the variables
+* No native support for structure - one has to decode the structure from the name of the variables
-* entails manual work to support several output formats
+* Entails manual work to support several output formats
-* limited possibilities of providing specific information about the tokens
+* Limited possibilities of providing specific information about the tokens

 ### Technology-agnostic token definition

-This option means specifying tokens in a generic format (e.g. JSON/YML) which have to be converted to files as understood by specific technology (css, less, scss etc.)
+This option means specifying tokens in a generic format (e.g. JSON/YML) which have to be converted to files as understood by specific technology (CSS, Less, Scss etc.)

 #### Advantages